 The "Read" rule controls whether a user can establish a one-way read-only sync relationship to the mobile app for a given user and partition.
-In this case, the rule delegates this to a Realm function named
+In this case, the rule delegates this to an Atlas Function named

 The "Write" rule delegates to the